psychemedia/middle-english-romances/sir-orfeo.md

 He toke his harpe that was fchille
 And pleyde faft with the gle,
 The ftewarde loked, and can to fe,
-And knewe the harpe wel blyve :
+And knewe the harpe wel blyve:
 Mynftrel, he fayde, as thou moft thryve,
 Wher had thou that harpe, and howe?
 Tel me now, fyr, for thy prowe.
 Lord, he feyde, in unkouthe londe,
-By a foreft y hit ther fonde ;
+By a foreft y hit ther fonde;
 Y fygh a man draw ful fraale,
-It lay by hym in a dale :
+It lay by hym in a dale:
 Now it is ten wynter agone.
-Alas ! feyde the fteward, and made grete mone,
+Alas! feyde the fteward, and made grete mone,
 Hit was my lord, fyr Orpheo,
-Alas ! that ever he yede us fro.
+Alas! that ever he yede us fro.
 The kyng behelde the fteward than,
-And wyft he was a trewe man ;
+And wyft he was a trewe man;
 To hym he feyde, without lefyng,
 Syr, he feyde, y am Orpheo the kyng.
 Here, at the townis ennde,